Murder of Margaret Fetterolf: Investigation

 Shortly after the body was found, fingerprint and dental information were collected to establish its identity.
 Her fingerprints were added to national databases, as well as her dental chart.
 Various investigations were subsequently conducted in the case.

 The victim has previously been linked to regions in Massachusetts and New York.
 Recent developments indicated she was possibly a teenage immigrant from Central or South America who had lived in Jamaica Plain, Massachusetts, although the family of the individual had yet to be located.
 In 2016, the National Center for Missing & Exploited Children released the detail that she may have used the names "Jasmine" or "Jassy" when alive.

 Many missing women from across the United States have since been eliminated as possible identities for Woodlawn Jane Doe.
-The county police department currently offers a cash reward of two thousand dollars for information about this case.
-A notable case was that of Maria "Mia" Anjiras, a teen that had run away from her Connecticut home in February 1976.
+The county police department offered a cash reward of two thousand dollars for information about this case.
+A notable case was that of Maria "Mia" Anjiras, a teen who had run away from her Connecticut home in February 1976.

 The victim's face has been reconstructed multiple times for release to the public.
 Three versions exist that were rendered by the National Center for Missing & Exploited Children.
 Other sketches of her also exist.
 The local police department provided an age-regression and an additional reconstruction, created by Eve Grant, hoping to provide an estimation of her appearance at a younger age (in case she was "a runaway" or someone knew her at an earlier period of her life).

 One of the keys which the victim carried was made in Fitchburg, Massachusetts and had "DB09212" stamped onto it.